enjoysmath/Dots/README.md

    If you want the real-deal and complete book, you'll have to purchase it, because Z-library's version is full of type-setting errors, to the point that it's unreadable.
 Note to self: TODO - purchase the book :)

+   Starting out, the implemations and exercises follow as closely as possible Benjamin Pierce's book.
+Their book implemations are coded in OCaml.
+We do our best to create D versions of them.
+D's run-time speed should be somewhat if not much better than OCaml's, and that's what we're after.

+   Why not try to implement a formal system from scratch, with no appeal to known implementations?
+I've tried to about ten times already, and it's next to impossible.
+There are practical reason's for doing a Type-theoretical approach.

 ## Why implement in D?